Photometry with XGA

 Viewing XGA Photometric products

-One of the most useful features built into XGA’s photometric products is the ability to easily visualise them, with multiple ways to modify the image produced.
-This includes changing the size of the image, altering the scaling applied (log-scaling is used by default), applying masks, zooming in specific parts of the image, and adding crosshairs to indicate a coordinate.
+One of the most useful features built into XGA’s photometric products is the ability to easily visualise them with the view() method.
+There are multiple ways to modify the image produced, this includes changing the size of the image, altering the scaling applied (log-scaling is used by default), applying masks, zooming in specific parts of the image, and adding crosshairs to indicate a coordinate.

 Again, we’re using a ratemap taken from Abell 907, and with one simple line of code we can produce a useful visualisation.
-I’ve increased the size of the image so that it looks better in the documentation, and used the crosshairs to highlight the coordinate of the user supplied position.
-Only one crosshair can be placed on an image, but the coordinate can be in degrees, pixels, or XMM sky coordinates:
+Here the size of the image is increased so that it looks better in the documentation, and used the crosshairs to highlight the coordinate of the user supplied position.
+Only one crosshair can be placed on an image, but the coordinate can be in degrees, or pixels (or XMM sky coordinates for XMM images):

 [28]: